dd86k/aliceserver/README.md

 speaking, a 32-bit integer number (`int`), and _Number_ meaning a 64-bit double-precision floating-point number (`double`, IEEE 754).

-DAP is capable of initiating multiple debugging sessions.
+DAP is capable of initiating multiple debugging sessions, also known as a multi-session configuration

 Aliceserver does not yet support multi-session.

 ### Connection Details

+By default, single-session mode is used.
+A client may request to initiate a new debugging session by emiting the `startDebugging` request, which turns the server configuration into a multi-session mode.

-By default, single-session mode is used, where standard streams are used to communicate with the client (tool).
+In either modes, the client spawns the server and uses the standard streams (stdio) to communicate with the server.

-Messages are encoded in JSON using an HTTP-like wrapper.

-In single-session mode, the server starts by reading a line from the program's _standard input stream_ ("stdin") by reading characters until a newline is seen, then reads an empty line.

-This is used to get the (currently only) HTTP-like header field, `Content-Length`, describing the size of the HTTP body.
-Then, the server reads N amount of bytes described by the `Content-Length` field as an Integer.
+Messages are encoded as HTTP messages using JSON for its body, where the header and body of the message are separated by two HTTP newlines ("\r\n").

+Currently, there is only one header field, `Content-Length`, that determines the length of the message.
+This includes requests, replies, and events.
+This field is read as an Integer (32-bit integer number, `int`).

+This is important since streams are of inderminate sizes, unlike TCP packets.

+The body of the message is encoded using [JSON](https://json.org).

 A typical request may look like this: